Less is Enough: Synthesizing Diverse Data in LLM Feature Space with Sparse Autoencoders: Experiments

 In this experiment, we analyze the representative features learned by our SAE for the toxicity detection task to examine the reliability of the proposed framework.
 Since toxicity detection aims to identify harmful or abusive intent in user queries, we define task-relevant features as those that are semantically associated with toxic behaviors, and treat the remaining ones as irrelevant features.
 For each selected feature, we report the Top-10 activated text spans from the anchor set, followed by an LLM-generated summary of these spans and their relevance to toxic behaviors, annotated by GPT-4o mini.
 In addition, we present representative synthetic samples generated to target specific missing features, along with corresponding explanations, which helps validate the credibility of our coverage-guided synthesis approach.

 \textbf{LLMs can reliably interpret SAE features based on their activated text spans and consistently generate targeted synthetic samples that correspond to these features.} We examine the Top-10 activated text spans in Table \ref{tab:case_study} and find that the spans associated with each feature consistently exhibit coherent semantic patterns.
 In the first example, the activated spans are primarily related to concepts of \textit{rob} and \textit{steal}, indicating that this feature captures a stable representation of criminal intent.
 Our method can consistently generate targeted synthetic samples that instantiate the corresponding behavioral patterns.
 Moreover, the generated relevance annotations are largely consistent with human judgments (see the human verification of the feature annotations in Appendix~\ref{sec:human_verification}).
+We further test the robustness of this annotation step by injecting label and summary noise in Appendix~\ref{app:annotation_noise}.
 In summary, these observations demonstrate that LLMs can reliably interpret SAE features from their activated text spans and generate feature summaries used for synthetic data generation (more analysis for \textbf{all four tasks} can be found in Tables \ref{app:case_study_td}, \ref{app:case_study_rm}, \ref{app:case_study_bs}, and \ref{app:case_study_if} in the Appendix).